Islam in Haiti

 Islam in Haiti consists of a small minority of Muslims forming less than 1% of the total population, composed of locals and foreign immigrants.
 A number of mosques and Islamic organizations are present in the country.

 Islam was introduced from Africa during the slave trade period (starting 16th century), but orthodox religious beliefs declined in Haiti in the years that followed.
-It was then reintroduced by Moroccan immigrants in 1992 and has been present from then until the present.
+It was then reintroduced by Arab immigrants in 1922 when they met with the very few native Haitian Muslims left and it has been slowly growing from then up to the present.
 Muslims can practice their religion freely and Islamic studies are available.

 Organizations

 Islamic organizations in Haiti include the Bilal Mosque and Islamic Center in Cap-Haïtien, which offers programs in Islamic studies and daily prayers.
 Other notable organizations include Masjid Shaheed Haiti Miragoâne Mosque in Miragoâne and the Centre Spirituel Allah ou Akbar in Port-au-Prince.
 Masjid Tawhid Haiti laid and is near completion,.

 In Gonaives, Mosque-al-Munawwar is the first mosque built by a Pakistani army officer, Major Saifullah while serving in MINUSTAH and named after his father Munawar Sultan Randhawa (a veteran Pakistani athlete) in 2008.
 This mosque has since been serving as a hub for charity works and was handed over to newly-converted Muslim locals.

 After the 2010 earthquake a number of Islamic organisations and relief groups visited the country with the purpose of rendering aid.
 Mufti Shaheed Mohammed has established a Darul Uloom in the Miragoâne area which caters for Muslims of the entire country.